zcooperband/EquivariantGraphicStatics/README.md

-# EquivariantGraphicStatics
+# Equivariant Graphic Statics
-Derives the reciprocal diagrams from a symmetric self-stressed framework, separated by irreducible representation.
+This project investigates graphic statics of a symmetric framework and its irreducible components.